markcmurphy/devdocs-portal/02-headless-catalog.md

 ```
 ## Managing product data

-BigCommerce's [Catalog API](https://developer.bigcommerce.com/api-reference/catalog/catalog-api) enables you to manage catalog data.
+You can use BigCommerce's [Catalog API](https://developer.bigcommerce.com/api-reference/catalog/catalog-api) to manage catalog data.
 To retrieve the complete list of products, send a `GET` request to `/v3/catalog/products`.
-You can pass optional query string parameters to influence the response.
+To influence the response, you can pass optional query string parameters.
 We recommend caching the product data and storing it in a database to improve performance.

 ```http
 GET https://api.bigcommerce.com/stores/{store_hash}/v3/catalog/products